ErlingSigurdson/Billy/README.md

 - Specify an indicator LED control pin using directive `#define WIFI_INDICATOR_LED_PIN`.
 - If your digitally controlled load is turned on by a low logical level on a respective pin, uncomment the directive `#define INVERTED_DIGITAL_OUTPUT`.
-- Comment out the directive `#define BT_CLASSIC_PROVIDED` if your ESP32 device doesn't support Bluetooth Classic or you just don't want to use this technology.
+- Uncomment the directive `#define BTCLASSIC_PROVIDED` if your ESP32 device supports the Bluetooth Classic functionality and you're willing to use it.
 Ignore for ESP8266.
 2. Make sure your Arduino IDE (or Arduino SDK for a third-party IDE) has an appropriate core for [ESP32](https://github.com/espressif/arduino-esp32) or [ESP8266](https://github.com/esp8266/Arduino) by Espressif Systems.